Akraftt/tatouNew/NewDocs/Journal_and_Report.md

 - **6.** The watermark is written in two lines.
 Line one is a magic header, which is easy to find when searching inside a file.
 Line two, however, is the actual encrypted and authenticated watermark.
 So why two lines?
 This makes reading, writing, and even detecting the watermark very easy while keeping it resistant to corruption.

-## 3. PHASE III – Testing, Coverage, and Security Hardening.
+## PHASE III Testing Coverage and Security
 This phase focused on unit testing, coverage measurement, and addressing identified security issues.

 Towards the end of phase two and the start of phase 3 a major security issue was exploited, which was because i forked the repo as opposed to cloning it.
 Due to this another group took advantage of this to find flag 1 and 2.
 This issue was quickly resolved by deleting the repo entirely and starting over from a private repo instead; this prevented others from reading future flags and learning how my watermarking worked.